-6. Analyze how differences in the points of view of the characters and the audience or reader (e.g., created through the use of dramatic irony) create such effects as suspense or humor.
-(8.RL.6) SADLIER PROGRESS ENGLISH LANGUAGE ARTS, GRADE 8 Unit 5 Reading Literature: Craft and Structure Analyzing Point of View: "To Build a Fire" (Adventure)-pp. 132-139 SEE ALSO Introducing Unit 5/Home Connect/Essential Question-pp. 113-115 Close Reading: "Life at Colony Camp: A Blog" (Science Fiction)-pp. 140-145 Unit 5 Review-pp. 148-150 Performance Task-Online Integration of Knowledge and Ideas 7.
-Analyze the extent to which a filmed or live production of a story or drama stays faithful to or departs from the text or script, evaluating the choices made by the director or actors.
-(8.RL.7) Unit 9 Reading Literature: Integration of Knowledge and Analyzing Adaptations of Fiction: "The Red Badge of Courage" by Stephen Crane (excerpt) (Novel)-pp. 220-227 Introducing Unit 9/Home Connect/Essential Question-pp. 217-219 Close Reading: "Little Women" (Historical Fiction)/"Little Women" (Film Script)-pp. 236-241 Unit 9 Review-pp. 244-246 Performance Task-Online 8.
-(Not applicable to literature) (8.RL.8) 9.
-Analyze how a modern work of fiction draws on themes, patterns of events, or character types from myths, traditional stories, or religious works such as the Bible, including describing how the material is rendered new.
-(8.RL.9) Unit 9 Reading Literature: Integration of Knowledge and Analyzing Sources of Fiction: "The Letter Quest" (Realistic Fiction)-pp. 228-235 Introducing Unit 9/Home Connect/Essential Question-pp. 217-219 Close Reading: "Little Women" (Historical Fiction)/"Little Women" (Film Script)-pp. 236-241 Unit 9 Review-pp. 244-246 Performance Task-Online Range of Reading and Level of Text Complexity 10.
-By the end of the year, read and comprehend literature, including stories, dramas, and poems, at the high end of grades 6-8 text complexity band independently and proficiently.
-(8.RL.10) Unit 1 Reading Literature: Key Ideas and Details Introducing Unit 1/Home Connect/Essential Question-pp. 9- Key Ideas and Details: Comprehension Check-pp. 13, 15, 17, 19, 21, 23, 25, 27, 29, 33, 35, 39-41 Analyze Meaning: "The Judgment of Paris" (Greek Myth)-pp. 12-19 Analyzing Theme and Summarizing: "Charlie and the Advice" (Scottish Traditional Tale)-pp. 20-27 Analyzing Plot and Character: "Good Sports" (Drama)-pp. Close Reading: "One Step Closer to Freedom" (Native American Inuit Myth)-pp. 36-41 Connect Across Texts: Support a Claim-p.
+Reading Standards for Literature ENGLISH LANGUAGE ARTS STANDARDS RL.8.6 Analyze how differences in the points of view and perspectives of the characters and the audience or reader (e.g., created through the use of dramatic irony) create effects such as suspense or humor.
+SADLIER PROGRESS ENGLISH LANGUAGE ARTS, GRADE 8 Unit 5 Reading Literature: Craft and Structure Analyzing Point of View: "To Build a Fire" (Adventure)- pp. 132-139 SEE ALSO Introducing Unit 5/Home Connect/Essential Question-pp. 113-115 Close Reading: "Life at Colony Camp: A Blog" (Science Fiction)-pp. 140-145 Unit 5 Review- pp. 148-150 Performance Task-Online Integration of Knowledge and Ideas RL.8.7 Analyze the extent to which a filmed or live production of a story or drama stays faithful to or departs from the text or script, evaluating the choices made by the director or actors.
+Unit 9 Reading Literature: Integration of Knowledge and Ideas Analyzing Adaptations of Fiction: "The Red Badge of Courage" by Stephen Crane (excerpt) (Novel)-pp. 220-227 SEE ALSO Introducing Unit 9/Home Connect/Essential Question-pp. 217-219 Close Reading: "Little Women" (Historical Fiction)/"Little Women" (Film Script)-pp. 236-241 Unit 9 Review- pp. 244-246 Performance Task-Online RL.8.8 (Not applicable to literature) RL.8.9 Analyze how a modern work of fiction alludes to themes, patterns of events, or character types from myths, traditional stories, and religious literary texts, such as (but not limited to) the Bible and The Epic of Gilgamesh, including describing how the material is rendered new.
+Unit 9 Reading Literature: Integration of Knowledge and Ideas Analyzing Sources of Fiction: "The Letter Quest" (Realistic Fiction)-pp. 228-235 SEE ALSO Introducing Unit 9/Home Connect/Essential Question-pp. 217-219 Close Reading: "Little Women" (Historical Fiction)/"Little Women" (Film Script)-pp. 236-241 Unit 9 Review- pp. 244-246 Performance Task-Online Range of Reading and Level of Text Complexity RL.8.10 By the end of the year, read and comprehend literature, including stories, dramas, and poems, at the high end of grades 6-8 text complexity band independently and proficiently.
+Build background knowledge and activate prior knowledge in order to make text-to-self, text-to-text, and text-to-world connections that deepen understanding of the text.
+Unit 1 Reading Literature: Key Ideas and Details Introducing Unit 1/Home Connect/Essential Question-pp. 9- Key Ideas and Details: Comprehension Check-pp. 13, 15, 17, 19, 21, 23, 25, 27, 29, 33, 35, 39-41 Analyze Meaning: "The Judgment of Paris" (Greek Myth)-pp. 12-19 Analyzing Theme and Summarizing: "Charlie and the Advice" (Scottish Traditional Tale)-pp. 20-27 Analyzing Plot and Character: "Good Sports" (Drama)-pp. Close Reading: "One Step Closer to Freedom" (Native American Inuit Myth)-pp. 36-41 Connect Across Texts: Support a Claim-p.
 42 Unit 1 Review: "Searching for Treasure"/ "Searching for Ghosts"-pp. 44-46